 Students aged 12 and under cannot be on campus without supervision.
 After 3:15 pm, students will be sent to aftercare and the aftercare fee applied.
-Students aged 12 and older cannot remain on campus after 3:40 pm unless in a sports practice, per daycare guidelines.
 Students cannot be released to walk or leave campus without the express written permission of a parent, waiving all liability on behalf of the school, and approval of Administration.
 Students who remain on campus for sports must remain under the supervision of their coach.
 Students aged 12 and older who remain on campus after 3:40 pm are no longer under the supervision or care of the school and all liability remains with the parent/guardian.
 Students must be released to a parent/guardian-approved individual who is 18+.
 They may be released as student drivers if all document is submitted and approved to do so.
-No students may remain on campus past 6 pm.
+No students may remain on campus past 5:30 pm.